 For dark skin tones especially, a shining streak of white is an especially poignant polish pairing thanks to the gorgeous contrast.
 You can go opaque with a crisp snowy shade, or layer a sheer and shimmery formula on top depending on your vibe.
 How pretty is the below bottle from Chantecaille?

 A vibrant pop of turquoise is actually one of the most universally flattering nail colors on any skin tone, but it's especially mesmerizing for those with deeper skin.
-We're fawning over both of these hues—one more tame, one more glitzy because we're on the cusp of the holiday season.
+We're fawning over both of these hues—one more tame, one more glitzy.
 As far as blues go, the punchier and brighter the better, according to London-based celebrity manicurist Sabrina Gayle.

 A flash of hot pink on our nails never gets old, and honestly, the color makes us happy.
 Plus, Gayle recommends it as a must-have polish color for darker skin.
 A flat neon looks amazing, but if you dare, we're also obsessed with a dose of holographic sparkle—alone or on top.